jstz-dev/dev-wallet/README.md

    cd apps/signer
    ```

-3. Install the dependencies:
+4. Install the dependencies:

    ```sh
    pnpm i
    ```

+   The`postinstall` hook in the root `package.json` will trigger builds for `packages/passkey-signer` and `packages/passkey-signer-react` modules which are required to be built prior to running app/signer `build` script.

+   Both of those packages have to be rebuilt after each change in their codebase.

-4. Build the extension:
+5. Build the extension:

    ```sh
    pnpm build